Night Life in Florida - 6 Night Clubs You Can't Miss

 Looking for a fun night out?
 Head to one of these Florida cities with multiple nightlife options clustered all in one place for the ultimate in convenience.

 Jam to Caribbean music at an island dance party, play pingpong at a retro bar, sip cocktails or ride a mechanical bull to a backdrop of live country-western music.
 These Florida nightclubs options and more await you – all within a short walk of each other – in a part of downtown Jacksonville dubbed “The Core.”

-Bounded by Adams, Clay and Market streets, as well as Jacksonville Landing on the St. Johns River, The Core is a one-stop shop for nightlife.
+Bounded by Adams, Clay and Market streets and the St. Johns River, The Core is a one-stop shop for nightlife.
 Just print out the user-friendly map showing The Core’s 18 bars, nightclubs and late-night eats and hit the town.

 Church Street, Wall Street Plaza and Universal CityWalk in Orlando

 Jacksonville is not the only place with a core.
 In downtown Orlando, Church Street and its environs have long been nightlife central, offering revelers countless bars, nightclubs, restaurants and major street parties.

 A historic space at 33 West Church Street houses three separate bars.
 Enjoy a frozen drink at Chillers (first floor), a brew at Big Belly Brewery (second floor) and an amazing view of Orlando’s skyline at the open-air Latitudes (rooftop).
 Ready to dance?
 Then head next door to Antigua.